-- Good internal consistency: It is difficult to assess the tool's internal consistency, likely due to the fact that DCM is not a summative rating scale.
-Having said this, a study has established internal consistency by examining the association between key DCM indicators, where statistically significant correlations were found between WIB scores and activity participation (time spent actively or passively engaging in activities believed to promote well-being), and WIB scores and social withdrawal (time spent in BCCs social withdrawal, unattended distress, communicating without a response, and repetitive self-stimulation). - Considerable to moderate test-retest reliability: Only 1 study has established the tool's test-retest reliability; results reflected the presence of considerable test-retest agreement between WIB scores and more moderate agreement for activity participation and social withdrawal. - High inter-rater reliability: It is part of the tool's protocols that multiple raters must ensure a high level of agreement (at least 70%) by simultaneously observing and coding the same participants for at least an hour prior to actual data collection.
-Many studies reported concordance coefficients ranging from .70 to .80.

-• Permission to use the tool: To use the tool, health and social care professionals have to first attend DCM training to be a certified DCMapper by the Bradford Dementia Group.
+- Good internal consistency: It is difficult to assess the tool's internal consistency, likely because DCM is not a summative rating scale.
+At the same time, one study has established DCM's internal consistency by examining the association between key DCM indicators, where statistically significant correlations were found between WIB scores and activity participation (time spent actively or passively engaging in activities believed to promote well-being), and WIB scores and social withdrawal (time spent in BCCs along with social withdrawal, unattended distress, communicating without a response, and repetitive self-stimulation). - Considerable to moderate test-retest reliability: Only one study has established the tool's test-retest reliability; results reflected the presence of considerable test-retest agreement between WIB scores and more moderate agreement for activity participation and social withdrawal. - High inter-rater reliability: The DCM's protocols stipulate that multiple raters must reach a high level of inter-rater agreement (at least 70%) by simultaneously observing and coding the same participants for at least an hour prior to actual data collection.
+Many studies reported concordance coefficients ranging from .70 to .80. - Permission to use the tool: To use the tool, health and social care professionals must first attend a DCM training course to be a certified DCMapper by the Bradford Dementia Group.
 Please visit Dementia Singapore Academy's page to find out more and sign up for the DCM training courses in Singapore.

-- 2. The VIPS Assessment Tool14 - Who uses the toolkit: Health and social care professionals. - Where can the toolkit be used: Used in various care settings such as hospitals, home care services, nursing homes, day care centres and community programmes. - When is the toolkit used: The toolkit can be used any time, over and over again, for care professionals to monitor the progress of their care and services.14 - What the toolkit measures: The VIPS framework is an evidence-based structure to guide good practices in person-centred dementia care in care settings.
+2. The VIPS Assessment Tool14

+- Who uses the toolkit: Health and social care professionals. - Where the tool is used: Used in a range of care settings such as hospitals, home care services, nursing homes, day care centres and community programmes. - When is the toolkit used: The toolkit can be used any time, repeatedly, for care professionals to monitor the progress of their care and services.
+14 - What the toolkit measures: The VIPS framework is an evidence-based structure to guide good practices in person-centred dementia care in care settings.
 It guides care professionals to reflect and enhance their interactions and communications with persons living with dementia and their families to be more person-centric from early diagnosis to palliative care.
-The framework has a list of 25 indicators grouped in 4 categories (Values, Individuals, Perspective and Social) that care professionals can use as a benchmark to measure the person-centredness of their care delivery and services for persons living with dementia and their families.15 The table below lists down the 25 VIPS indicators:14
+The framework has a list of 25 indicators grouped in four categories (Values, Individuals, Perspective and Social) that care professionals can use as a benchmark to measure the person-centredness of their care delivery and services for persons living with dementia and their families.
+The table below lists down the 25 VIPS indicators: